Introspectivegorilla/Final_project/README.md

 Layout:

 - Text doesn't wrap around in flash cards and it looks really weird (DONE)
-- Create new button is stuck in some random spot and is also ugly
+- Create new button is stuck in some random spot and is also ugly  (DONE)
 - Home page elements aren't quite centered
 - answer flashcards aren't centered (when flipping) (DONE)